Solving spin systems: the Babylonian way

-\begin{rem} It is possible to derive exact, spin-independent expressions also for nonlinear models such as the perceptron \cite{rosenblatt}: one can Taylor expand the activation function, and apply the procedure to the Taylor terms, one by one. \end{rem}
+As a matter of fact, exact expressions for nonlinear models such as the perceptron are also possible: one Taylor expands the activation function, and applies the above procedure to the Taylor terms, one by one. }